That's how it starts

 Like a sales force into the night

-On the road, there's always this
+If I made a fool on the road, there's always this

-I can still come home to this
+I could still come home to this

 And with a face like a dad and a laughable stand